elamaran619/amazon-quicksight-user-guide/doc_source/parameters-in-quicksight.md

      In the control, the values display in the order you typed them, not alphabetically\.
    + **Link to a data set field**

      To link to a field, choose the data set that contains your field, then choose the field from the list\.
+It can't be a calculated field\.
 The values display alphabetically in the control\.
+Using more than 10,000 distinct values for linked data isn't supported\.
+If you need more than 10,000 values, you can enter them in **Specific values**\.

      If you change the default values in the parameter, choose **Reset** on the control to show the new values\.